ThisMSH/YouQuiz/README.md

         "title": "Java quiz",
         "duration": 45, // In minutes
         "successScore": 80.5,
-        "canSeeAnswers": true, // choose if the student can see the correct answer after answering the question "canSeeResult": true, // choose if the student can see the result after finishing the quiz "chances": 5,
+        "canSeeAnswers": true, // Choose if the student can see the correct answer after answering the question "canSeeResult": true, // Choose if the student can see the result after finishing the quiz "chances": 5,
         "remark": "Remark about the quiz",
         "trainerId": 1